CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 ### Parsing

 Parsing a text message to build some kind of `NdmFile` object is performed by setting up a parser.
-Each message type has its own parser.
-Once created, its `parseMessage` method is called with a data source.
+Each message type has its own parser, but a single `ParserBuilder` can build all of them.
+Once created, the parser `parseMessage` method is called with a data source.
 It will return the parsed file as a hierarchical container as depicted in the previous section.

-The Orekit-specific data that are mandatory for building some objects but are not present in the CCSDS messages are set up when building the parser.
+The Orekit-specific data that are mandatory for building some objects but are not present in the CCSDS messages are set up when building the `ParserBuilder`.
 This includes for example IERS conventions, data context, and gravitational coefficient for ODM files as it is sometimes optional in these messages.
-One change introduced in Orekit 11.0 is that the progressive set up of parsers using the fluent API (methods `withXxx()`) has been moved to a common `ParserBuilder` that can build the parsers for all CCSDS messages.
+One change introduced in Orekit 11.0 is that the progressive set up of parsers using the fluent API (methods `withXxx()`) has been moved to the top-level `ParserBuilder` that can build the parsers for all CCSDS messages.
 Another change is that the parsers are mutable objects that gather the data during the parsing.
 They can therefore not be used in multi-threaded environment.
 The recommended way